Updated 29 Nov 24

 • --output-on-failure show the test output only if a test fails

-To run individual tests, use ./testprecice --list_content to list all tests, then run the test directly using mpirun -np 4 ./testprecice.
+To run individual tests directly, run the test directly using mpirun -np 4 ./testprecice.
 Use -t TestSuite/Test to run a specific test, or -t TestSuite to run all tests of a TestSuite.

 Some important options for ./testprecice are: